Krzysztof Komeda: Early life and education

+Career beginnings

 Komeda was interested in light and dance music.
 He met Witold Kujawski, a graduate of the same school and active as a swing bass player, at the gymnasium (high school) in Ostrów Wielkopolski.
 It was Kujawski who acquainted Komeda-Trzciński with jazz, and took him to Kraków.
 The romantic period of Polish jazz, called the catacombs, had its day in the spotlight.
 Jam sessions, in which such musicians as Matuszkiewicz, Borowiec, Walasek and Kujawski himself participated, took place in Witold's small apartment in Kraków.

-Some years later, it became clear why Komeda was fascinated with be-bop performed by Andrzej Trzaskowski.
+Several years later, it became clear why Komeda was fascinated with be-bop performed by Andrzej Trzaskowski.
 The fascination with jazz and the friendship with other musicians strengthened his connections with music, even though he was a doctor by profession.
 He worked for some time with the first, postwar, pioneer Polish jazz band, a group called Melomani that was from Kraków and Łódź, whose mainstays were Matuszkiewicz, Trzaskowski and Kujawski.

 Later, he played with pop groups from Poznań.
 One of them, Jerzy Grzewiński's group, soon transformed into a dixieland band.
 Komeda appeared with Grzewiński on the I Jazz Festival in Sopot in August 1956, but he achieved success performing with saxophonist Jan "Ptaszyn" Wróblewski and vibraphonist Jerzy Milian, because dixieland did not meet Komeda's expectations at the time.
 He was more fascinated with modern jazz.
 Thanks to this passion, the Komeda Sextet was created.
 Krzysztof Trzciński used the stage name 'Komeda' for the first time when he worked at a laryngological clinic, and wanted to conceal his interest in jazz from co-workers.
-Jazz was beginning its struggle for respectability with the communist authorities in the era of 'the thaw' and with Polish society; jazz was regarded as a suspicious music of night clubs.
+Jazz was beginning its struggle for respectability with the communist authorities in the era of "The Thaw" and with Polish society and was gradually recognized by both.
+In the 1960s, jazz musicians started to be invited to prominent concert halls in Warsaw.

 The Komeda Sextet became the first Polish jazz group playing modern jazz, and its pioneering performances opened the way for jazz in Poland.
-He played jazz that related to European traditions and which was the synthesis of the two of the most popular American groups at that time: the Modern Jazz Quartet and the Gerry Mulligan Quartet.
+He played jazz that related to European traditions and which was the combination of two of the most popular American groups at that time: the Modern Jazz Quartet and the Gerry Mulligan Quartet.

 In the thirteen years after the I Sopot Jazz Festival, the artistic personality of Krzysztof Trzciński became more mature, crystallized and lyrically poetic.
-Krzysztof was, above all, a constantly searching poet who could find ways of individual expression of himself within jazz, in Slavic lyricism, and in the traditions of Polish music.
+Komeda was a constantly searching poet who could find ways of individual expression of himself within jazz, Slavic lyricism, European sensibility and in the traditions of Polish music.